cloudscom/hash-and-encode-go/README.md

 # hash-and-encode-go
 A short demonstration program in Go that creates a webserver that:
 1. Listens on localhost:8080/hash and accepts POST requests for "password=XXX" and then SHA512 hashes that password and saves the base64 encoded value of that hash and returns an *id* for later retrieval.
-2. Listens on localhost:8080/hash/*id* and retrieves the computed and encoded hash value.
+2. Listens on localhost:8080/hash/*id* and accepts GET requests and to retrieve the computed and encoded hash value.
+Note that computed hashes are available 5 seconds after the request.
-3. Listens on localhost:8080/stats and returns a JSON object containing a total count of hash requests completed and an average execution time in microseconds.
+3. Listens on localhost:8080/stats and returns a JSON object containing the total number of hash requests completed and an average execution time in microseconds.
 4. Listens on localhost:8080/shutdown and performs a graceful shutdown on the webserver after completing any outstanding requests.

 # Testing